brunorijsman/rift-python/ietf-102/ietf-102-rift-hackathon-detailed-report.md

 HEAD is now at 988fa7e...
 Remove print-adjacency-fsm (replaced by show command)
 </pre>

+IMPORTANT: If you do not check out the version tagged ietf-102-rift-hackathon as described above, none of the examples in this document will work.
+The code has changed significantly since the IETF 102 Hackathon; both the installation and startup instructions have changed significantly since then.
+For up-to-date instructions for the current version see README.md and doc/*.md

 ### Create Python virtual environment

 While still in the rift-python directory, create a new virtual environment named env: